Kellyn McCullough LMFT

 That’s where EMDR can help.
 EMDR works by helping your brain process the experiences that shaped those old beliefs—things like “I have to be perfect,” “I’m too much,” or “I’m not enough.”
 As those experiences are processed, many people start to notice real changes.
 The pressure eases.
 The self-doubt softens.
 They begin to respond to life differently instead of repeating the same exhausting patterns.

-My goal is to create a space where you can be fully yourself—honest, imperfect, and human—and where real healing can happen.
 Clients often tell me they appreciate that I’m both warm and direct.
-I’m engaged, curious, and actively involved in the work we’re doing together.
+I’m focused, engaged, and actively involved in the work we’re doing together.
 I won’t just nod and ask “how does that make you feel?” for 50 minutes.
 I ask thoughtful questions, notice patterns, and help connect the dots between your past and what’s showing up in your life now.

 Licensed Marriage and Family Therapist (LMFT), Washington State — since 2014